-Soccer, football (USA), baseball, softball, track and field, field hockey, golf, surfing, racing (many variations), beach volleyball, swimming, waterskiing and other watersports, cycling, inline skating, skateboarding, lacrosse, snow skiing and snowboarding, tennis, badminton, cheerleading, rugby, equestrian, rodeo, and many more.
+Soccer, football (USA), baseball, softball, track and field, field hockey, golf, surfing, racing (many variations), beach volleyball, swimming, waterskiing and other watersports, cycling, inline skating, skateboarding, lacrosse, snow skiing, snowboarding, tennis, badminton, cheerleading, rugby, equestrian, rodeo, and many more.

 Getting the right focal length is, as usual, very important for selecting a sports lens.
 Many outdoor sports participants cover a wide range of distances from the photographer's position.

 Autofocus performance is a big differentiator between lenses when action sports are the subject.
-While most lenses can capture a distant subject running perpendicular from you across a field (a constant focus distance), it takes a good lens to be able to focus-track a fast-approaching or departing subject at close distances or with tight framing.
+While most lenses can capture a distant subject running perpendicular from you across a field (a constant focus distance), it takes a good lens (and camera) to be able to focus-track a fast-approaching or departing subject at close distances or with tight framing.
 Economy lenses will not typically be up to this challenge.

 The Ultimate Sports Lens

 If I was responsible for capturing an amazing image at a sporting event and had to pick one lens to do this with, the 400 f/2.8L IS III would be my easy choice.
 This lens delivers phenomenal image quality including an extremely strong background blur, it has very fast and very accurate AF, it is weather sealed, and it has impressive build quality.
 I can count on this lens to bring home the impressive shot every time (at least when I do my job properly).
 The 400mm focal length works on the big field (in many situations), and its reach can be increased with extenders.
 This is the longest f/2.8 focal length lens available (aside from Sigma's enormous and incredibly-high-priced Sigma 200-500mm f/2.8 EX DG IF Power Zoom Lens).